UhiriweAudace/Building_Api_With_Typeorm/README.md

         npm install typeorm -g
     ```

+4. Rename file called `.env.example` to `.env` and then assign each variable to its value
-4. Run `npm run dev` command for development purpose 🔥
+5. Run `npm run dev` command for development purpose 🔥
-5. now you send different request which listed on the challenge docs.
+6. now you send different request which listed on the challenge docs.

 ## Authors